pikvm/pikvm/pages/Community_FAQ.md

 - No, RealVNC is not a real vnc so will not work

 ### How do I add my own SSL cert?
-- If you have a certificate(**Making a cert falls outside the scope of PIKVM - Please reference Linux documentation**), replace the public key in /etc/kvmd/nginx/ssl/server.crt and private key in /etc/kvmd/nginx/ssl/server.key and restart the kvmd-nginx service.
+- If you have a certificate(:exclamation:**Making a cert falls outside the scope of PIKVM - Please reference Linux documentation**:exclamation:), replace the public key in /etc/kvmd/nginx/ssl/server.crt and private key in /etc/kvmd/nginx/ssl/server.key and restart the kvmd-nginx service.
 - It shoukd look like the following:

 ```